A Bayesian approach with persistent homology prior for Robin coefficient identification in a parabolic problem: Introduction

 \section{Introduction}

-The Robin coefficient characterizes the intensity of heat exchange in convective heat transfer and reflects the physical behavior near boundaries\cite{ref10,ref11,ref19,ref12}.
-In this paper, we consider the following initial-boundary value problem for the parabolic equation:
+The Robin coefficient characterizes the intensity of heat exchange in convective heat transfer and reflects the physical behavior near boundaries \cite{Alessandrini2003, Arthern2010, Inglese1997, Jin2009}.
+In many practical applications, however, this coefficient cannot be measured or accessed directly.
+As a result, inferring the Robin coefficient from indirect observations and quantifying the associated uncertainty become important and challenging tasks.
+In this paper, we consider the following parabolic problem with an unknown Robin coefficient $\gamma(t)$: